endeavorchan/ThreePhaseCommit/README.md

 # ThreePhaseCommit
 This is a group project written by me and Chao Tang.
-This project implements the three phase commit protocal.
+This project implements the three phase commit protocal and termination protocol.